Pourbaix diagram: Naming

-Pourbaix diagrams are also known as E_{H}-pH diagrams due to the labeling of the two axes.
+Pourbaix diagrams are also known as potential-pH diagrams or E_{H}-pH diagrams due to the labeling of the two axes.

 Diagram

 The vertical axis is labeled E_{H} for the voltage potential with respect to the standard hydrogen electrode (SHE) as calculated by the Nernst equation.
 The "H" stands for hydrogen, although other standards may be used, and they are for room temperature only.

 For a reversible redox reaction described by the following chemical equilibrium: